Progress Telerik UI for Blazor

 Making good use of this component requires it to be very flexible to be useful in all situations.
 For this reason, the columns of the Telerik UI for Blazor TreeList can be

 The TreeList implements dedicated CRUD events to make editing easy.
+Excel-like editing is also supported in which the number of keystrokes is greatly reduced – hitting Enter will store the current cell value, move on to the next cell in the column, and automatically select its content so that the next keystroke will override it.
 The full list of events is too large to be listed but suffice it to say we have everything covered in the docs.
 There are 3 distinct editing modes:

 Inline editing lets the user directly modify any given entry and all ofits columns.
 This editing mode is a good mix between being fast to access and letting the user change everything.